Saltar al contenido principal

 How to apply bronzer for a sun-kissed look

 To create a sun-kissed complexion with bronzer, it helps to know where and how to apply it.
-According to Siard, you should apply bronzer to any and all high points on your face where the sun naturally hits.
+According to Siard, makeup lovers should apply bronzer to any and all high points on their face where the sun naturally hits.

-If you can't tell where your high points are, "stand in front of a mirror wearing your bathing suit," says Waitesmith.
-Position a light source above your head and note where light hits your face and body.
-You'll likely notice that the light bounces the most off the top of your forehead, brow, the bridge of your nose, the top of your cheekbones and your collarbone.
+If someone can't tell where their high points are, they can try "standing in front of a mirror wearing their bathing suit," says Waitesmith.
+Position a light source above the head and note where light hits the face and body.
+People will likely notice that the light bounces the most off the top of their forehead, brow, the bridge of their nose, the top of their cheekbones and their collarbone.

 In addition to the face, bronzer can be used from head to toe to create the appearance of a tan.
 This is an application that body bronzers can help achieve.